INDA23PlusPlus/vm/docs/blue.md

 # ...
 in sum x . y
 ```
-**Note**: the dot operator must be preceeded by atleast one whitespace,
+**Note**: the dot operator must be preceded by at least one whitespace,
 or else it's interpreted as field access.